 - Hence, international professional and research standards in various fields demand high quality data analysis, performed by qualified statisticians.
 This programme offers intensive training in modern statistical methods and data analysis to scientists from a variety of fields including biology, bio-informatics, economy and marketing, environmental and life sciences, engineering, mathematics and physics, psychology and social sciences …

 The programme aims at improving problem solving skills and evidence based decision making.
 This will enable scientists to play a distinctly important role within their field of expertise.

-The programme (60 credits) consists of five mandatory general courses (25 credits), elective courses (20 credits) and a master dissertation (15 credits).
+The programme (60 credits) consists of mandatory general courses (25 credits), elective courses (20 credits) and a master dissertation (15 credits).

 In every course, the theory is supported by projects and assignments in order to develop skills of practical data analysis.
 It thus provides hands-on experience with real data.